rhayman/ephysiopy/docs/api/ephysiopy/visualise/plotting/index.rst

    .. py:method:: plot_spike_path(cluster=None, channel=None, **kwargs)

-      Gets the spike path for the specified cluster(s) and channel.
+      Plots the spikes on the path for the specified cluster(s) and channel.

       :param cluster: The cluster(s) to get the spike path for.
-      :type cluster: int | None
+      :type cluster: int or None
       :param channel: The channel number.
-      :type channel: int | None
+      :type channel: int or None
       :param \*\*kwargs: Additional keyword arguments for the function.
+      :type \*\*kwargs: dict

+      :returns: The axes containing the spike path plot.
+      :rtype: plt.Axes